python-docs-translations/transifex-automations/docs/commands.rst

 Clone CPython repository
 ------------------------

-It is necessary to have a local clone of C`Python's source code repository <https://github.com/python/cpython>`_ in order to update translation files and to build translated documentation.
+It is necessary to have a local clone of `CPython's source code repository <https://github.com/python/cpython>`_ in order to update translation files and to build translated documentation.

 From inside your language repository, run: